CapitaineDiams/website/README.md

-# Wecome to this repo
+# This this the first page of the webpage
-Here, I code for learning web dev.
+Here, I code for learning web dev. add /Site-web/ to see the work